lilcorey/reactDarksky/README.md

 npm start
 ```

 Note: For demonstration purposes, enable CORS to query the DarkSky API.
 In development a proxy was used to bypass CORS, but for production the full URL was needed for the sake of time and scope of this project.
+Another way to access the API is to remove ${process.env.REACT_APP_WEATHER_URL} from `code`